UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 Take a look at it by opening it in your text editor.
 And also in a browser to see how it's rendered.

 If you don't know html -- just look at the example and copy that.
-And you can read this: :ref:`html_primer` for enough to do this exercise.
+And you can read the: :ref:`html_primer` at the end of this page for enough to do this exercise.

 The exercise is broken down into a number of steps -- each requiring a few more OO concepts in Python.